 Facilitation and Presentation Techniques for Financial Market Supervisors: Training-of-Trainers

-Training-of-trainers aims at strengthening institutional capacities in sharing expertise of central banks and financial supervisory authorities.
+This training aimed at strengthening institutional capacities in sharing expertise of central banks (CBs) and financial supervisory authorities (FSAs).
 These institutions pay a lot of attention to knowledge and sharing of knowledge is for them of great importance.
-This workshop strives to better enable experts to share their knowledge and skills within their institution and externally.
-This workshop will also help them to more effectively present their findings, reports or in their every-day work.
+This workshop strived to better enable experts to share their knowledge and skills within their institution and externally.
+This workshop also helped them to more effectively present their findings, reports or in their every-day work.

-We will help officials develop confidence and skills for delivering a dynamic, engaging and effective learning sessions and meetings.
-We will reflect on the principles of adult learning and learning styles and equip learners with facilitating and presentation techniques which they will be able to adopt when presenting their work back at work.
-We will pay special attention on how to use participatory methods in learning sessions and meetings, give engaging lectures and keep the attention of the audience.
-We will also consider implications of non-verbal communication, the importance of giving feedback and creating a safe and stimulating learning environment.
+We helped officials develop confidence and skills for delivering a dynamic, engaging and effective learning sessions and meetings.
+We reflected on the principles of adult learning and learning styles and equipped learners with facilitating and presentation techniques which they would be able to adopt when presenting their work back at work.
+We payed special attention on how to use participatory methods in learning sessions and meetings, give engaging lectures and keep the attention of the audience.
+We also considered implications of non-verbal communication, the importance of giving feedback and creating a safe and stimulating learning environment.

-The whole event will showcase the principles of participatory approach to learning.
-The workshop will be designed in an interactive and practical approach, where participants will work in groups or individually on practical cases.
-They will be encouraged to share their experience, recognize and encompass different perspectives, and work in teams by applying participatory and peer-to-peer learning methods.
+The whole event showcased the principles of participatory approach to learning.
+The workshop was designed in an interactive and practical approach, where participants worked in groups or individually on practical cases.
+They were encouraged to share their experience, recognize and encompass different perspectives, and work in teams by applying participatory and peer-to-peer learning methods.

-By the end of this workshop, learners are expected to:
+By the end of this workshop, learners were expected to:

 - effectively present and articulate views and opinion